shorebirdtech/docs/docs/ci/github.md

         run: shorebird --version
 ```

-In the above workflow, we're using the `setup-shorebird` action to configure shorebird in our CI and in subsequent steps we can execute any shorebird commands.
+In the above workflow, we're using the `setup-shorebird` action to configure Shorebird in our CI and in subsequent steps we can execute any Shorebird commands.

 :::info
 Currently `setup-shorebird` only supports the latest stable version of shorebird.